Thaalmor2804/Thaalmor2804/README.md

 ## Contact

-If you have any questions, collaboration opportunities, or just want to discuss web marketing, feel free to reach out.
+If you have any questions, collaboration opportunities, or just want to discuss web marketing, **feel free to reach out**.
 You can contact me through:

 - 📧 [noah@seosaurus.fr]
 - 🔗 [LinkedIn](https://www.linkedin.com/in/noahsturtzer)